-An introduction to the pipe welding process using Shielded Metal Arc Welding (SMAW) in the 2G, 5G, 6G positions of grooved joints on pipe with and/or without the use of backup material on steel.
+An introduction to the pipe welding process using Shielded Metal Arc Welding (SMAW) in the 2G, 5G, & 6G positions of grooved joints on pipe with and/or without the use of backup material on steel.
 The emphasis on defect prevention, weld analysis, techniques, problem solving, and code information pertinent to certification will be stressed throughout the course.
-Pre- or coreq.- WELD123.
 Additional course fees \$150.00.

-Corequisite: WELD123.
+Prerequisite: Pre or Co-requisite: WELD123.
 Lecture/Lab Ratio: 1:5.